Version for visually impaired persons

 5. require information and conduct meetings with the officers in the places of detention and with other persons at the territory of the inspected detention place;

-6. receive complaints and signals that are entered in the register under the terms of Section IV.
+6. receive complaints and alerts that are entered in the register under the terms of Section IV.

-(3) During visits the servants under paragraph 1 shall be entitled to use camera, voice and video recording devices, noise/temperature/humidity measurement equipment as well as other measurement devices necessary for the purpose of the visits.
+(3) During visits the staff members under paragraph 1 shall be entitled to use camera, voice and video recording devices, noise/temperature/humidity measurement equipment as well as other measurement devices necessary for the purpose of the visits.

-(4) For the purpose of conducting the examinations referred to in Article 28a, para 2, item 7 of the Ombudsman Act, the Ombudsman may use the service of independent medical experts who have the rights and duties of the servants under paragraph 1.
+(4) For the purpose of conducting the examinations referred to in Article 28a, para 2, item 7 of the Ombudsman Act, the Ombudsman may use the service of independent medical experts who have the rights and duties of the staff members under paragraph 1.

-(5) Officials and employees in the places of detention must assist the authorized servants of the Ombudsman, ensure access and provide required information.
+(5) Officials and employees in the places of detention must assist the authorized staff members of the Ombudsman, ensure access and provide required information.

 Article 31.
-(1) Within 14 days after the visit the authorized servants shall draw up a report stating their findings and making recommendations.
+(1) Within 14 days after the visit the authorized staff members shall draw up a report stating their findings and making recommendations.
 The report shall be signed by the Ombudsman.

 (2) The report under paragraph 1 shall be sent to the head of the detention place and the respective competent body.